Table of Contents

 Keep the Roomba i7+ out of certain areas by using the new «Keep Out Zones» feature

 With the Roomba i7, you can divide a created map into zones, name each to make the robot clean in a particular room further.
 The i7 can remember up to 10 floors layouts, which is a useful feature for multi-floor houses.
-The new feature called «keep out zones» allows you setting restricted areas in the app. iRobot is the first company that has this feature in camera-based robot cleaners.
+The new feature called «keep out zones» allows you to set restricted areas in the app. iRobot is the first company that has this feature in camera-based robot cleaners.

 The Roomba i7 has a new feature that allows cleaning a certain room or two.
 When the map is created, you can divide it into separate rooms and name each to be able to run the robot within one or more rooms.